top of page

 3. Difference between visa and residence permit

 There is an important doctrinal and conceptual difference between a visa and a residence permit.
 While both are residence permits according to Section 4 Paragraph 1 of the Residence Act, a visa is issued for entry into Germany (i.e., for crossing the border), while a residence permit is issued for a longer stay .
-Visas abroad are also issued by embassies, while residence permits in Germany are issued by the immigration authorities at the foreigner's place of residence.
+Furthermore, a visa abroad is issued by an embassy, while a residence permit in Germany is issued by the immigration authorities at the foreigner's place of residence.
 Visas are regulated in Section 6 of the Residence Act (in conjunction with the respective purpose of stay), while residence permits are regulated in Section 7 of the Residence Act (in conjunction with the respective purpose of stay).

 4. Difference between visa and settlement permit